 In 1949 Bohemia regained independence.
 Frojt’s factory was in ruins.
 The company and its products names were once again bohemicised.
 But, to avoid confusion with the Ti Ersti Prynäriši Mašinverki (famous Bohemian producer of machine guns) it was renamed Ti Frojta Motorverki.

 Once again it produced horse carriages but in 1952 a new model, the 2.33 Ten Ojvákän (The Egg Car) or simply Ten Frojt (The Frojt), was introduced.
 There are persistent conspiracy theories that the design was not from Frojt at all, but from an obscure Italian refrigerator maker that went bankrupt and sold the design to Frojt.
 Frojt denied these accusations.
-Once again back to car business it moved down market cutting with its past.
-Bohemian car consumers needed a small cheap vehicle as just few people could afford pre-war style luxury cars.
+Once again back to the car business, the company moved down market, cutting with its past.
+Bohemian car consumers needed a small cheap vehicle, as only a small number of people could afford pre-war-style luxury cars.

-The Egg Car seemed just like an egg with three wheels powered by a small 2 cylinder engine capable of transporting the driver and two passengers.
-The major curiosity was its lambda engine (inverted V engine) which helped on car stability and the driving wheel on the middle of the dashboard.
-Thanks to that driving position the car started to be exported to both right driving and left driving countries.
-Cheap and well built the Egg Car soon became a best seller world wide also produced under license in several countries as the Nesälštorf factory wasn’t able to produce enough cars to response the demands.
-A second factory was inaugurated in Pryn, in 1954, and horse carriage manufacturing was definitely abandoned that year.
+The Egg Car looked just like an egg with three wheels powered by a small 2 cylinder engine capable of transporting the driver and two passengers.
+The major curiosity was its lambda engine (inverted V engine) which helped stabilize the car and the driving wheel in the middle of the dashboard.
+Thanks to this driving position, the car could be exported to both right-driving and left-driving countries.
+Cheap and well-built, the Egg Car soon became a best seller worldwide, being also produced under license in several countries, as the Nesälštorf factory wasn’t able to produce enough cars to satisfy the demand.
+A second factory was established in Pryn in 1954

-Meanwhile new versions of the Model 2.33 were introduced: van, pick up, convertible and a longer family car with larger engine, Model 2.66 Ten Krós Ojvákän (Great Egg Car).
+Meanwhile new versions of the Model 2.33 were introduced: a van, a pick-up, a convertible, and a longer family car with a larger engine, Model 2.66 Ten Krós Ojvákän (Great Egg Car).

-In 1955 Bohemian royal family decided to replace their German made limousines (mostly Daimler Benz) for national built cars.
-The Habsburgs made a fifty years contract with Ti Frojt Motorverki to supply them with cars.
-Once again the company was able to return to up market car business and for a start it briefly re-introduced the pre-war Model 6.200.
-In 1956 started the production of the 8.266 Ta Kénikina Terésija (Queen Terésija), an all new limousine which was also produced as convertible for parades and funeral car.
-It was a powerful and fast car which was exported to royal families across Central Europe and Middle East (King Said al-Saud from Saudi Arabia bought five).
+In 1955, the Bohemian royal family decided to replace their German-made limousines (mostly Daimler Benz) for national built cars.
+The Habsburgs made a fifty-year contract with Ti Frojt Motorverki to supply themselves with cars.
+Once again, the company was able to return to the up-market car business, and for a start it briefly re-introduced the pre-war Model 6.200.
+In 1956, it started the production of the 8.266 Ta Kénikina Terésija (Queen Terésija), an all new limousine that was also produced as a convertible for parades and funerals.
+It was a powerful and fast car that was exported to royal families across Central Europe and the Middle East (King Said al-Saud from Saudi Arabia bought five).

-Model 8.266 followed Bohemian queen in life and in death.
-It transported the deceased Queen Terézija to the cemetery in 1959 and as someone wrote as a joke “it was capable of 100 miles per hour ride to the cemetery” .
+Model 8.266 followed the Bohemian queen in life and in death.
+It transported the deceased Queen Terézija to the cemetery in 1959, and as someone wrote as a joke, “it was capable of 100 miles per hour ride to the cemetery” .

-In 1961 Franc Frojt was awarded with the Medal for Industrial Merit by King Ernšt.
+In 1961, Franc Frojt was awarded the Medal for Industrial Merit by King Ernšt.

 Recent years and future plans

-During the 1960’s new models were introduced and exports grown worldwide.
-Model 8.266 Queen Terésija was produced alongside with Model 8.266 Ten Kénik Ernšt (King Ernšt), launched in 1963, so had appeared new sporty luxury cars.
-But the main innovation at that time was the all new Model 4.106 Ta Vurštna (The Sausage), an egg shaped big van with six modulable seats.
+During the 1960’s, new models were introduced and exports grew worldwide.
+Model 8.266 Queen Terésija was produced alongside Model 8.266 Ten Kénik Ernšt (King Ernšt), launched in 1963, so had appeared new sporty luxury cars.
+But the main innovation at that time was the all new Model 4.106 Ta Vurštna (The Sausage), an large egg-shaped van with six modular seats.

-To celebrate the fiftieth anniversary of the original concept car, in 1969 Frojt astonished the automotive world with the introduction of the impressive Model 8.333 Ten Fynfcik (The Fifty), a sporty five seats sedan with included all possible technological gadgets possible in late 1960’s.
-Only 300 were produced during next three years as its price was astonishingly high.
+To celebrate the fiftieth anniversary of the original concept car, in 1969, Frojt astonished the automotive world with the introduction of the impressive Model 8.333 Ten Fynfcik (The Fifty), a sporty five-seat sedan that included all the technological gadgets possible in the late 1960’s.
+Only 300 were produced during next three years, as its price was astonishingly high.

-Franc Frojt died in Prák, in 1977, being the company currently managed by his inheritors.
+Franc Frojt died in Prák in 1977, meaning that the company is currently managed by his inheritors.

-During 1970’s old models were being replaced regularly by new ones.
-All except the famous Egg Car which remained in production until its replacement by the Model 4.100 Ten Noj Ojvákän (The New Egg Car), in 1986, after over two millions units produced in Bohemia (plus six millions abroad under license).
+During the 1970’s, old models were being replaced regularly by new ones.
+All except the famous Egg Car, which remained in production until its replacement by the Model 4.100 Ten Noj Ojvákän (The New Egg Car) in 1986, after over two million units were produced in Bohemia (plus six millions abroad under license by other car manufacturers).

-During early 1980’s some high luxury models weren’t launched, or were at least cancelled, due to the rise of oil prices caused by the Persia-Iraaq War.
+During the early 1980’s, some high-luxury models weren’t launched, or were at least cancelled, due to the rise of oil prices caused by the Persia-Iraaq War.

-Being in the innovation front line Frojt already announced the interest of producing their own tesla engined car, following the route started in 2007 by Dorris-Miçubixi.
+Being in the innovation front line Frojt already announced the interest of producing their own Tesla engined car, following the route started in 2007 by Dorris-Miçubixi.
 In 2016 it gathered with Tesla-Westinghouse in a joint-venture launching Frojt-Tesla brand, producing in a new factory in the NAL Tesla turbine electric engined cars under regular Frojt shells.

-Over 95% of its production is composed by cheap popular cars while the luxury ones are produced in small numbers.
-Even so Frojt cars remain both as a well established name over the average people so as symbol of status among the rich.
-And most of all Frojts had put Bohemia at the automobile world industry map.
+Over 95% of its production is composed of cheap popular cars, while the luxury ones are produced in small numbers.
+Even so, Frojt remains both a well-established name for average people and a symbol of status among the rich.
+And most of all, Frojts have put Bohemia at the automobile world industry map.

 Frojts in popular culture

-Due to its peculiar styling Frojts have a constant presence on movies, especially on futuristic and science fiction ones.
-Their presence is also regular on comic books, literature and philately so as became a cult car both for the average people (the Egg Car or simply the Frojt) so as for the rich ones.
+Due to its peculiar styling, Frojts have a constant presence in movies, especially in futuristic and science-fiction ones.
+They also have a regular presence in comic books, literature, and philately, so it has become a cult car both for the average person (the Egg Car or simply the Frojt) and for the rich one.
 Frojts became one of the most easily recognisable cars in the world thanks to their original design language, just like Franc Frojt wished.

 The Egg Car became one of the ultimate symbols of the post-war European reconstruction.
-The cheap and economic Egg Car permitted millions of average people to be possible to own a car and to drive.
+The cheap and economic Egg Car permitted millions of average people to own a car and drive.

-Frojts became synonymous of driving cheap at the same time of driving expensive and their designs are even today far from consensual, like when first one was produced decades ago.
+Frojts became synonymous with driving cheap and at the same time with driving expensive, and their designs are even today far from conventional, just like first one that was produced decades ago.